ankane/ahoy_email/README.md

 #### Setup

-You can track opens with Google Analytics without the additional the additional configuration below.
+You can track opens with Google Analytics without the need for web endpoints and local storage with the additional configuration below.

 Add a GA tracking code to your `ahoy_email.rb` initializer: